 Offshore fishing around Key West offers many species of fish both swimming the surface of the water, deep in the water column and on the bottom of the ocean.
-Certain times of the year we fish for certain fish because they are feeding near the surface or temperatures permit these species to enter shallower water to feed.

 Some of the species available offshore are:

-Florida Keys SAILFISH
+Florida Keys Sailfish

 One of the most sought after fish of the keys is the sailfish.
 With their beautiful sail and bold colors, they are the most popular fish for mounting.
 Sailfish average 30 to 60 lbs., and a few up to 100 lbs. have been taken.